SAP/ui5-flush-game/README.md

 ## Contributing

 We welcome your contributions.
-Please get in touch with us in the [#flush](https://openui5.slack.com/messages/CHV1YCNG6) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/).
+For small fixes and improvements simply create a Pull Request in this repository.
+For larger changes, please first get in touch with us in the [#flush](https://openui5.slack.com/messages/CHV1YCNG6) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/).

+Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Download and Installation